Awais-Ashraf-dev/Projects-Repo/README.md

 ## Contributions
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests for any of the web apps in this repository, please open an issue or submit a pull request.
 Your feedback and contributions will be highly appreciated.

-## License
-This repository is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Get in Touch
 If you have any questions or want to connect with me, you can reach out to me via email at ashrafawais396@gmail.com.